eclab/grains/vs/README.md

 VS crossfades between four waveforms in a special way.
 You can control the cross-fading manually with two CVs, such as with a joystick; and you can also use the same to program about 4 seconds of CV crossfading movement.

+## Warning: use of EEPROM

+VS saves your vector recording to the GRAINS's EEPROM.
+The EEPROM is like a little hard drive, and it's designed for this purpose.
+It can only be written to about 100,000 times.
+So it's just fine to use, except if a program goes crazy and writes to it over and over again and wears it out until it doesn't work any longer.
+I have added some safeguards, and I'm pretty sure that VS will not go nuts, but you have been warned.

 ## How Vector Synthesis Works